chenjr0719/Facebook-Page-Crawler/README.md

 By default, it will use the number of your CPU to create process.

-You can also modifiy it, but do not use too large number and.
+You can also modifiy it, but do not use too large number.